Djelle/ESPHomeVoiceSatellite/README.md

 State is also exposed in Home Assistant.
 So automations can be activated by it.

 Non-addressable and single LED could be used too.
-I have tried to add the option 'led_addressable' in the code.
+I have added the option 'led_addressable' in the code.
 But I don't have a setup to test it.
 And I expect that some of the code would have to be deleted to not throw errors during compilation.
 Like 'addressable_lambda'.

 My LED-Strip is a 35 LED (144 / m) RGBW.
 I do not use the White channel.
 The LED effects will scale with the number of LEDs.
 Though I will recommend at least 10 LEDs.